Reviews You Can Rely On

 Should You Buy the Weatherman Collapsible?

-Manufactured in China, this product seems to be constructed well, and it does provide ample rain protection, but we wonder why it costs as much as it does.
+This product appears to be well-constructed, and it provides ample rain protection; however, we wonder why it costs as much as it does.
 We wouldn't necessarily categorize this as a specialty or luxury item, so in relation to many of the others we've tested, the cost seems to be a bit on the high end.
 Nonetheless, if cost and product weight aren't deterrents for you, then you shouldn't be disappointed with the rain protection you'll get.
 Overall, the Weatherman Collapsible occupies the middle ground between the traditional fixed-length designs and the ultralight, compact travel ones.
 If you're looking for something rather straightforward but stylish, and don't mind the relative bulk, then there's nothing really to complain about here.
 We appreciate the more versatile look and the sturdiness of the construction.

 What Other Umbrellas Should You Consider?